 Publications & Documents

-The OECD unemployment rate rose by 0.1 percentage point to 8.0% in October 2012 compared to the previous month.
+The OECD unemployment rate increased to 8.1% in January 2013, compared with 8.0% in the previous month.